Iterative Motion Editing with Natural Language: Method

-A naive solution is to train a text-to-motion diffusion model~\cite{tevet2023human} and perform in-betweening at inference time, i.e., inpainting~\cite{Avrahami_2022_CVPR, petrovich22temos}.
-But, the procedure often produces discontinuities~\cite{Wei2023UnderstandingTM}, and with user instructions already discretized into MEOs and $\mathbf{x}^{\text{key}}_{\text{E}}$ in hand, text conditions are not required.
-Instead, like~\cite{Wei2023UnderstandingTM}, we train a diffusion model for inpainting by introducing keyframes, $\mathbf{X}^\text{ctx}_\text{S}$, and \textbf{Q} as conditions during training; though we don't use text conditions and make design decisions accordingly. \\

-\textit{Diffusion.} The core component in modern diffusion models is a denoising network, $G$.
-Typically, $G$ is trained to reverse the Markov noising process below:
+The core component in diffusion models is a denoising network, $G$, trained to reverse the Markov noising process below:

 where $\alpha_t \in(0, 1) $ decrease monotonically.
-We use a common variant of the diffusion model that outputs the denoised motion at each step (the `simple' loss in~\cite{ho2020denoising}).
-Given context $\mathbf{C}$, our model's main objective is the following loss:
+We use a variant of the diffusion model that outputs the denoised motion at each step (the `simple' loss in~\cite{ho2020denoising}); denoiser $G$ takes as input the noised motion $\mathbf{X}_t$, the condition $\mathbf{C}$, and the current diffusion step $t$, and learns to output the denoised motion with objective: